Q1. What is the Data Retrieval Tool (DRT)?

 Q9.
 Who can receive a Federal Pell Grant?

 A9.
 This grant is available to undergraduate students only.
-It is disbursed each semester and is only paid toward Cost of Education for current students.
+It is disbursed each semester and is only paid toward Tuition Assurance for current students.
 Grants do not have to be repaid.

 Q10.
 Who can receive a Federal Supplemental Educational Opportunity Grant?

 A10.
 This grant is available to undergraduate students only, beginning with those who have the highest financial need (typically EFC of 0).
-It is disbursed each semester and is only paid toward Cost of Education for current students.
-SEOG awards are $1,000 for an academic year.
+It is disbursed each semester and is only paid toward Tuition Assurance for current students.
+SEOG funds are awarded in amounts between $0 - $4,000 for an academic year.

 Q11.
 I misplaced my Student Aid Report.
 How can I get another one?